Save the Date!

 • WAESOL will verify attendance through the daily sign-in sheets.

 • Once verified, official Signed Clock Hour Forms will be mailed to you.

 • Make a copy to retain for your records.

 • Forward the form to your district HR department according to their procedures.
 Procedures vary from district to district, so please check with your district regarding their specific process.

 Questions can be directed to WAESOL’s administrative assistant, Jessie Moore at email@example.com.

-At the Winter Institute, we have 6 booth spaces available.
-We expect around 300 participants from Washington State.
+At the Winter Institute, we will have 6 booth spaces available.
+We expect around 150 participants from Washington State.
 You’ll have time for networking with attendees during the hour before the keynote each morning, during passing times, during our 90-minute networking lunch breaks and you’re also invited to attend workshops for more connection with our audience.